beginning of content

 Key facts

-• Infections can occur if your skin is broken by an animal bite.
+• Infections can happen if your skin is broken by an animal bite.

-• If you have been, or think you may have been, bitten or scratched by a bat — seek immediate medical attention.
+• If you think you may have been scratched or bitten by a bat — go to hospital straight away.

-• Talk to your doctor about your risk of rabies at least one month before you go on an overseas trip.
+• Talk to your doctor about your risk of rabies at least a month before you go overseas.

 Dog bites